mit-pdos/cspec/README-old.md

   [0, size).
 * [Refinement/](src/Refinement/)

-  We define an axiomatic `prog` inductive for programs.
+  We define an axiomatic `proc` inductive for programs.
 These programs have entirely opaque behavior, manipulating states of an axiom type `world`.
   Everything is built up in terms of _refinement_.
 The bottom-most level of the refinement goes from the two disk API to the `world` states, which we define in Haskell and assume has the appropriate refinement specification.

-  - [ProgLang/Prog.v](src/Refinement/ProgLang/Prog.v): axiomatically defined programs. `prog` provides `Bind` and `Ret` combinators to build up programs, but other operations available are opaque.
+  - [ProgLang/Prog.v](src/Refinement/ProgLang/Prog.v): axiomatically defined programs. `proc` provides `Bind` and `Ret` combinators to build up programs, but other operations available are opaque.
   - [ProgLang/ProgTheorems.v](src/Refinement/ProgLang/ProgTheorems.v): some basic theorems about the execution